google/styleguide/pyguide.md

 </table>

-While Python supports making things private by using a leading double underscore `__` (aka. "dunder") prefix on a name their use is discouraged.
+While Python supports making things private by using a leading double underscore `__` (aka. "dunder") prefix on a name, this is discouraged.
 Prefer the use of a single underscore.
-They are much easier to type, read, and to access from small unittests.
+They are easier to type, read, and to access from small unittests.
 Lint warnings take care of invalid access to protected members.

 <a id="s3.17-main"></a>